fogarecious/rustemo_tutorial/tutorial/parsing.md

 cargo run
 ```

+The program outputs the progress of parsing the input.
-Here is a part of the output:
+Here is the final part of the output:

 ```text
 Accept